aosabook/500lines/search-engine/README.md

 The *query evaluator*, however, is 100× slower rather than 10× slower than industrial-strength search engines;
-and, as you'd expect,
+and, as you’d expect,
 speeding it up
-probably requires quite a bit more work: it would help a lot to be able to get posting lists from the index lazily, to plan queries to start with the most specific term to be able to take advantage of that ability, to stop generating hits when we've generated enough to display, to store the index on SSD or in RAM rather than spinning rust, and perhaps to have sub-indices covering the higher-ranked subsets of the corpus.
+probably requires quite a bit more work: it would help a lot to be able to get posting lists from the index lazily, to plan queries to start with the most specific term to be able to take advantage of that ability, to stop generating hits when we’ve generated enough to display, to store the index on SSD or in RAM rather than spinning rust, and perhaps to have sub-indices covering the higher-ranked subsets of the corpus.